dbayardAWS/intro-data-lake/lab2/README.md

 ![screenshot](images/RS5.png)

-* Click the + sign next to the New Query 1 tab, then enter this query (but do not run it yet):
+* Now let's load this redshift_reviews table with reviews from the Kitchen product category.
+Click the + sign next to the New Query 1 tab, then enter this query (but do not run it yet):
 ```
 copy redshift_reviews from
  's3://lab-introdatalake-acme/raw_db/reviews/amazon_reviews_us_Kitchen_v1_00.tsv.gz'